 - 3.7 Pressure release rings with the following specifications shall be used for Levels 1 and 2 and are recommended for Level 3: - It shall have rebound qualities close to those of the fixed ring.
 The pressure release mechanism shall ensure these characteristics, but not cause any damage to either the ring or the backboard.
-The design of the ring and its construction shall be such that the players' safety is ensured. - The pressure release rings shall have a 'positive-lock' mechanism which must not disengage until a static load of a minimum of 82 kg and a maximum of 105 kg has been applied vertically to the top of the ring at the most distant point from the backboard.
-The pressure release ring mechanism shall be adjustable within the given static load range.
+The design of the ring and its construction shall be such that the players' safety is ensured. - The pressure release rings shall have a 'positive-lock' mechanism which must not disengage until a static load of a minimum of 82 kg and a maximum of 105 kg has been applied vertically to the top of the ring at the most distant point from the

-- When the pressure release mechanism is released, the front or the side of the ring shall rotate no more than 30 degrees and no less than 10 degrees below the original horizontal position. - After release, and with the load no longer applied, the ring shall return automatically and instantly to its original position.
-No fissures and no permanent deformation of the ring should be observed. - Both rings must have identical rebound characteristics. - 3.8 For Level 1, only the FIBA approved test device for measuring the correct height and the rebound/elasticity of the ring may be used.

-The rebound/elasticity of the ring and support system should be within 35% - 50% energy absorption range of total impact energy and with a 5% differential between both baskets on the same playing court.
+- backboard.
+The pressure release ring mechanism shall be adjustable within the given static load range. - When the pressure release mechanism is released, the front or the side of the ring shall rotate no more than 30 degrees and no less than 10 degrees below the original horizontal position. - After release, and with the load no longer applied, the ring shall return automatically and instantly to its original position.
+No fissures and no permanent deformation of the ring should be observed. - Both rings must have identical rebound characteristics. - 3.8 The rebound/elasticity of the ring and support system should be within 35% 50% energy absorption range of total impact energy and with a 5% differential between both baskets on the same playing court.